-MEETINGS ARE HELD THE 2ND SATURDAY OF EACH MONTH AT UNCW IN BEAR HALL AT 7:00PM (click for directions)
+MEETINGS ARE HELD THE 2ND SATURDAY OF EACH MONTH AT SILVER LAKE BAPTIST CHURCH FELLOWSHIP HALL AT 7:00PM (click for directions)

 Club Mailing Address:

 NOTE: The following By-Laws were revised during February 2003, they are current and in effect today.

 The name of the organization shall be the SUN COAST CRUISERS

 The SUN COAST CRUISERS Car Club purpose shall be social in nature, in order to help fellow car enthusiasts become better acquainted with each other and the automotive events around the area.